connext/indra/LatencyReport.md

 ## TL;DR I want to make things faster, what do we do?

+ - Sender is consistently slug in uninstalling their side of a transfer, in particular the transition between taking action & uninstalling.
- - Reduce variability: better visibility into node's lock service (eg if locks are blocking each other, let us know) is a good place to start investigating
+ - We need better visibility into node's lock service to find out why it occasionally takes 4000ms for a client to get a lock (eg if locks are blocking each other, let us know)
- - Replace the `recoverAddress` call in `cf-core/src/protocol/utils/signature-validator.ts` w a crypto primitive that's not written in JS.
+ - Investigate replacing the `recoverAddress` call in `cf-core/src/protocol/utils/signature-validator.ts` w a crypto primitive that's not written in JS.

 ## re On-chain confirmation times

 These benchmark numbers were recorded using ganache as the ethprovider set to auto-mine (aka zero-second block times).
-On-chain transactions generally take ~25 ms to be confirmed so their contribution to latency in these tests is negligible.
+On-chain transactions generally take ~25 ms to be confirmed so their contribution is negligible.

 For example, breakdown of funding a client as part of test-runner's createClient() function:
  - Signed eth transfer tx in 137